 What happens after Progress Reviews?

-However, studying is not only about grades: a student’s own reflections are also very important.
+The college recommends that you look through the Progress Reviews carefully and discuss these with your young person.
+Studying is not only about grades: a student’s own reflections are also very important.
 They have been asked to comment on how they are feeling about their studies, how they are progressing and what this all means for the future.
 Your young person may not have written much, or they may have written an essay!
 The most important consideration here is the tone of what they have written.

 In particular, look for any significant mismatch between your young person’s own reflections, their STG (a statistical guideline on what they could at least achieve) and the teacher’s assessment and progress grade.
 We hope that these can lead to open and supportive conversations.

 Individual Learning Plan [ILP] in tutorial

 - Students discuss their Progress Reviews in Tutorial, as part of their individual learning plan (ILP).
 They generate personal targets linked to their subjects and to their future plans and career aspirations, which are regularly reviewed in discussion with their tutor.